This post is a guide for reading chapter one of Paulo Freire’s Pedagogy of the Oppressed.

 “The Oppressed and Oppressors: Understanding this Concept in Freire’s Pedagogy of the Oppressed”

 Hegel believed that society had moved past the dominance phase of the master-slave dialectic and had largely achieved cooperation and recognition.
-In Pedagogy of the Oppressed, Freire suggests to us that we are often still stuck in patterns of dominance and that master and slave patterns appear again in situations of dehumanization.
+In Pedagogy of the Oppressed, Freire suggests to us that we often still get stuck in patterns of dominance.
+When we do, master and slave patterns appear again in situations of dehumanization.
 He invites us to consider how today we can move past domination into humanizing relationships.

 Step Three: Read this post, and specifically you want to scroll down to the part that talks about Paulo Freire’s Life and Pedagogy of the Oppressed.
 This part is right at the beginning.